 Drive the Adoption and Endorsement of VBLOC Therapy Through Key Opinion Leaders.
 Our clinical development strategy is to collaborate closely with regulatory bodies, physician opinion leaders and scientific experts.
-We have established credible and open relationships with physician opinion leaders and scientific experts will be important in promoting patient awareness and gaining widespread adoption once the Maestro System is approved and commercialized.
+We have established credible and open relationships with physician opinion leaders and scientific experts and we believe these key opinion leaders and scientific experts will be important in promoting patient awareness and gaining widespread adoption once the Maestro System is approved and commercialized.